|start date||end date||sleeps||month||information|

 The small room to rent is in a low-rise building of 7 floors (6 floors for Europeans) built in 1910.
 The building is located on Broadway and West 99th Street, Upper West Side, New York.
 It has a 24-hour reception desk, coin-operated laundry facilities and an elevator.
 The closest subway entrance is three blocks away on 96th Street and Broadway where you can access the 1, 2 and 3 red lines.

-The air-conditioned room has a single size bed as well as flat screen TV with cable.
+The air-conditioned room has a single size bed as well as flat screen smart TV.
 A mini fridge is available where you can keep fresh vegetables and fruits.
 You can go to the shared kitchen to cook a meal.
 The occupants of the surrounding 17 rooms of the floor are able to do the same and will bring, as you need to, their own kitchen supplies and utensils (since they are not provided).
 The 3 bathrooms are shared between 13 rooms.
 Please note that towels are not provided.

 Please note that this furnished unit offers apartment-style accommodations with a communal kitchen environment.
 The occupant should not expect to have the same experience as a regular rental in a New York City residential apartment.